n8thn/ASL_scripts/README.md

-# ASL_scripts
+# extra goody scripts
-Scripts for AllStarLink
+Scripts for use with asterisk, allstar, allstarlink